You are here:

 The decision to breed your mare and raise a foal is one of the most exciting and challenging choices an owner will make.
-It is important to carefully follow the society’s established guidelines before and after the breeding and the birth to be sure the resulting foal is eligible for registry with the AHS.
+It is important to carefully follow the Society’s established guidelines before and after the breeding and the birth to be sure the resulting foal is eligible for registry with the AHS.

 Stallion Status Verification